 Floating helps to release deep muscular tension, this starts a chain reaction that spreads through the body to every organ, tissue and cell.
 Blood pressure, heart rate, muscle tension and oxygen consumption (cell metabolism) are reduced to healthy levels.
 Harmful stress related hormones such as cortisol are reduced in the blood stream, enhancing emotional well being.
 The level of T-cells rises in the blood stream, strengthening the immune system.
 The brain releases a large amount of endorphins as it relaxes deeply into the theta state, relieving fatigue and chronic pain.

 Restricted Environmental Stimulation Therapy affects us in another notable way; as our brains become stimuli starved, their reaction is to start creating their own stimuli.
 While the state of relaxation may be deep and profound, the individual’s brain stays dreamily alert.
-The brain gradually shifts from its usual waking beta state to generate deep alpha, theta or even delta waves, the state-of-mind That Buddhist monks try to reach through hours of meditation and years of training.
+The brain gradually shifts from its usual waking beta state to generate deep alpha, theta or even delta waves, the state-of-mind where Buddhist monks try to reach through hours of meditation and years of training.
 You can achieve this in a matter of minutes just by lying back into the silky warm sea of bliss that is the floatation experience!

 Here is a link to the Float Nation documentary on YouTube which is a great introductory film on floating.